guidozanon/ModusCreateFeeds/README.md

 4. Nodejs 10.15.2

 ## How to run
-Just clone the repo and press F5. :)
+Just clone the repo, open the solution with VS2017 and press F5. :)